bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 #### FileUploadComponent ####

 The file upload is a bit tricky and probably hard to digest for the "pure RESTful" API folk.

-The simplest way to upload a file is what the browser offers, so I am sending a ``multipart/form-data`` HTTP request to an endpoint and send the values in form fields.
+The easiest way to upload files is to use, what the browser already offers.

+So I am sending a ``multipart/form-data`` HTTP request to an endpoint and send all values in form fields.

 Basically I need ...